-This Australia checklist is the outcome of 15 years of solo travel adventures around the country.
+This Australia checklist is the outcome of 15 years of solo travel adventures around Australia.

 Travel Checklist for Australia

 Here is a travel planning checklist with things I go through every time before going to Australia.
-Make yourself familiar before you go to the airport and jump onto the overseas flight to the BIG country.
+Make yourself familiar before you go to the airport and jump onto the BIG country’s overseas flight.

 Passport and Tourist Visa for Australia

-Make sure you not only have the required documents and a tourist visa for Australia but also your passport is valid for at least six months before departure.
-Check all your bookings are confirmed, and you have digital copies of them safely stored onto your phone or email box folder.
+Ensure you have the required documents and a tourist visa for Australia and your passport is valid for at least six months before departure.
+Check all your bookings are confirmed and you have digital copies of them safely stored in your phone or email box folder.

 What things you can bring into Australia

-Due to Quarantine regulations, you are not allowed to bring into the country a list of items and food.
+Due to Quarantine regulations, you cannot bring a list of items and food into the country.
 Dairy and fresh products are a no-no, but also wooden souvenirs and more things are strictly forbidden.
 You will be asked to fill in a passenger card before landing.
 So be prepared, and you’d better say what you have inside your checked luggage to avoid an unpleasant surprise and fine.

 What to pack for your trip